awslabs/amazon-sagemaker-workshop/README.md

 You'll start by creating an Amazon SageMaker notebook instance with the requisite permissions.
 Depending on the workshop, you will then interact with Amazon SageMaker via sample Jupyter notebooks, the AWS CLI, the Amazon SageMaker console, or all three.

-**BEFORE attempting any of the workshops, please review the Prerequisites below and complete any actions that are required.**
+**BEFORE attempting any of the workshops, please review the Prerequisites below and complete any actions that are required, especially those in the Permissions section.**

 # Workshops